Andrew Roy KC

 Police Claims

-Andrew is regularly instructed by the Police Federation and has extensive experience in claims involving and against the police.
+Andrew is regularly instructed by the Police Federation and has extensive expertise in all type of claims involving and against the police, including several successful appearances in the Court of Appeal.
+He has notable experience in the quantification of claims by injured police officers.

-His notable cases in this area include Blair v The Chief Constable of Sussex Police, The Chief Constable of Hampshire Police v Taylor and Wembridge v Winter.
+Andrew’s notable cases in this area include Blair v The Chief Constable of Sussex Police, The Chief Constable of Hampshire Police v Taylor and Wembridge v Winter (see Interesting Cases section for more details).

 Download section